 If there is blood present, this can indicate the presence of abnormalities in the bowel, which over time may develop into cancer.
 Patients with a positive FIT result are then referred for further investigation by colonoscopy.

 A FIT test does not diagnose bowel cancer, but it’s a simple way to find out if you need further tests.
-Regular bowel cancer screening reduces the risk of dying from bowel cancer.
+Introducing regular bowel cancer screening into your health checks will reduce the risk of dying from bowel cancer.

 The short answer, no.